DawidRozycki/DawidRozycki.github.io/nexly.md

     </video>

     <div class="experience-content">
-      <p>Intelligently link and cross-reference values throughout financial documents, ensuring consistency and enabling rapid navigation between related items.
-This feature is "context aware", meaning it's not a simple value comparison, but takes into account the context around the values.
-This alows for complex matching of items which are not identical, or are on rows which are not perfectly named the same.</p>
+      <p>Intelligently link and cross-reference values throughout financial documents, ensuring consistency and enabling rapid navigation between related items.</p>
+      <p>This feature is context-aware, meaning it goes beyond simple value comparison by analyzing the surrounding context.
+This allows for complex matching of items that aren't identical or appear on rows with different naming conventions.</p>

       <div class="highlights">
         <div class="highlight-item">